mytechnotalent/deepfake-detector/README.md

 <br><br>

+<br><br>

+## Overview
+This notebook uses a convolutional neural network (CNN) model to detect deepfake images.
+The model is built using TensorFlow and Keras, and it aims to classify images as REAL or FAKE.

+## Objectives
+- Download and preprocess the dataset.
+- Build and train a deepfake detection model.
+- Evaluate the model's performance.
+- Save the trained model for future use.

+## Tools Used
+- numpy
+- pandas
+- scikit-learn
+- matplotlib
+- TensorFlow
+- Keras

+## Dataset
+This dataset provides detailed information and images for deepfake detection.
+It includes:
+- Train images
+- Test images
+- Validation images

+## Model
+We will use a convolutional neural network (CNN) for this task.
+The CNN is suitable for image classification tasks and will help in understanding the relationship between the image pixels and the label (REAL or FAKE).

+## Credits

+**Dataset Author:**
+* Trung-Nghia Le

+**Model Author:**
+* Kevin Thomas

+**Date:**
+* 07-12-24

+**Version:**
+* 1.0

+<br><br>

 ### Formulas

 - **Input Layer**: Defines the shape of the input data, which in this case is an image with dimensions 128x128 pixels and 3 color channels (RGB).